bsc-wdc/HP2C-DT/README.md

    - `amqp-trigger`, optional argument to specify which type of amqp publish is desired for this concrete device.
 Options are:
      - **"onRead"**: sends message for each read or set of reads by using `amqp-interval`: [int]
      - **"onFrequency"**: sends messages periodically every n seconds by using `amqp-frequency`: [int]
-   - `amqp-aggregate`, optional argument to specify the type of pre-processing to perform on the sensor window.
+   - `amqp-aggregate`, `amqp-agg-args` optional arguments to specify the type of pre-processing to perform on the sensor window, and its arguments (they can vary depending on the aggregate).
 Options include:
        - **"sum"**: Sums up the values in the window.
 Only valid for `Number[]` sensors.
        - **"avg"**: Returns the average of all values in the window.
 Only valid for `Number[]` sensors.
        - **"last"**: Returns the most recent value in the window.
        - **"all"**: Returns all values in the window, ordered from oldest to newest.
-       - **"phasor"**: Returns phasor(magnitude and phase) of the sensor given (only for Ammeter and Voltmeter)
+       - **"phasor"**: Returns phasor (magnitude and phase) of the sensor given (only for Ammeter and Voltmeter).
+Frequency can be specified including the entry "phasor-freq" and a double within the "amqp-agg-args" JSONObject.

 These AMQP options can be defined for each sensor by editing the `deployments/defaults/setup/edge_setup.json` file.
 This file specifies the functions to be performed for each device.
 Commonly defined functions include:
 - **`AMQPConsume`**: A method used by actuators to receive actuations from the server.